akki697222/Luao/README.md

 -- for iteration without pairs and ipairs
--- for each requires 'next()' method in object for name each strings do
+-- for each requires 'next()' method in object for i, name each strings do
     print(name)
 end
 ```